achinn/git-workshop/all/git-workshop-all-presenter.md

 - **Q:** asks a question for you to answer.
 Write down your answer
 - **REC:** indicates to copy some value to a text editor
 - `echo`, `cat`, `find` are vanilla Unix commands

+^
+- For the DOs please make sure to type exactly as written including control characters, except for the <...> placeholders
+- For the RECs copy the value as well as a label for you to recall what it was from

 ---